Free calculator · Construction CFOs

 Why does TreasuryFlow help here?

-Working capital is "current assets − current liabilities" — but most GCs only check it monthly when the controller closes the books.
+Working capital is "current assets − current liabilities," but most GCs only check it monthly when the controller closes the books.
 By then, a $200K AR concentration or a stalled retainage release has already moved the number.
-TreasuryFlow shows your real-time cash + AR aging + retainage every morning, so you walk into the surety meeting with current data.
+TreasuryFlow shows your live bank balances (split liquid vs restricted by account role) plus AR aging from QuickBooks every morning, so you walk into the surety meeting with current cash data.

 What's "retainage" and why does it matter?

 Retainage (or "retention") is the 5–10% of each progress billing the owner holds back until project completion.
-It's earned but uncollected — and surety treats it differently from regular AR.
-TreasuryFlow tags retainage as a distinct AR class so your working capital calc reflects what's actually liquid.
+It's earned but uncollected, and surety treats it differently from regular AR.
+In TreasuryFlow, if retainage is parked in a separate escrow account, tag that account Escrow and it reads as restricted cash, so the liquid number you take into the surety meeting reflects what's actually spendable.

 Does TreasuryFlow integrate with construction accounting tools?

-TreasuryFlow connects to QuickBooks Online (QBO) bidirectionally — many smaller GCs run QBO + a job-cost overlay.
-We don't integrate directly with Sage 300 CRE or Foundation today, though customers export from those systems and ingest into TreasuryFlow via Excel.
-Try the 14-day trial to see if it fits your stack.
+TreasuryFlow connects to QuickBooks Online (QBO), read-only (AR/AP, invoices, and bills), and many smaller GCs run QBO + a job-cost overlay.
+We don't integrate with Sage 300 CRE or Foundation today.
+The bank side works regardless of your accounting stack, because balances come straight from your banks via Plaid.
+Try the 90-day trial to see if it fits your stack.

 How are the multipliers chosen?